ajgon/jquery-timer/README.md

     status(); // $.timer('name').status();

 Returns status of the timer.
-Available responses are "stopped", "paused" and "running".
+Available responses are "stopped", "paused", "running" and "finished".

-## Changelog

 ## Development